 Sepsis is generally viewed as a disease aggravated by an inappropriate immune response (7,8).
-Previous studies have shown that the inflammatory response, characterized by cytokine release, is accompanied by increased nRBC production (9).
+Previous studies showed that the inflammatory response, characterized by cytokine release, is accompanied by an increased nRBC production (9).
 Studies have found that fetuses delivered with fetal distress have normal EPO levels and elevated IL-6 concentrations (10).
-This implies that the fetal inflammatory response and fetal stress may have distinct roles in nRBC production and/or release into peripheral circulation.
-In our study, we observed that a combination of hypoxic sepsis as well as infection was a potent stimulator for the release of nRBCs in the peripheral smears.
+This implies that the fetal inflammatory response and fetal stress may have distinct roles in NRBC production and/or release in peripheral circulation.
+In our study we saw that a combination of hypoxic sepsis as well as infection was potent stimulator for release of nRBCs in the peripheral smears.

-nRBCs are normally present in fetal circulation but disappear within the first postnatal month in healthy neonates (11). nRBC counts vary by gestational and chronological age (12).
-In infants, nRBCs emerge from the bone marrow approximately 28 hours after a stressor such as hypoxia (13).
+nRBCs are normally present in fetal circulation but then disappear in the first postnatal month in healthy neonates (11). nRBC counts vary by gestational and chronologic age (12).
+In infants, nRBCs emerge from the bone marrow approximately 28 h after a stressor such as hypoxia (13).
 Elevated nRBCs have been characterized as a signal of intrauterine and early postnatal stress among newborns, and they are associated with events such as fetal acidemia, meconium passage during delivery, and perinatal complications (14).
-In our study, we observed raised IG levels in cases where nRBCs were present in large numbers, supporting the finding that infections lead to a stress response in neonates.
+In our study we saw raised IG levels in cases where nRBCs were present in large numbers supporting the finding that infections lead to stressor response in neonates.

 nRBCs have been evaluated as a prognostic marker for outcomes following perinatal hypoxia.
-For infants who experience hypoxic ischemic encephalopathy, elevated nRBCs were associated with an increased risk of immediate postnatal complications, and elevated nRBC counts within the first 6 hours of life.
-In one study, a combination of electroencephalogram and nRBC counts demonstrated improvement over electroencephalogram alone for determining prognosis and outcomes of hypoxic ischemic encephalopathy (15).
+For infants who experience hypoxic ischemic encephalopathy, elevated nRBCs were associated with increased risk of immediate post-natal complications, and elevated nRBC counts within the first 6 h of life.
+In one study combination of electroencephalogram (EEG) and nRBC counts have demonstrated improvement over EEG alone for determining prognosis and outcomes of hypoxic ischemic encephalopathy (15).

-In our case, the NLR was higher in cases with a mixed clinical picture, while the PLR was higher in cases with deranged liver functions presenting as neonatal jaundice. nRBCs were raised mostly in the mixed picture of clinical symptoms, followed by hypoxic sepsis.
-Compiling clinical and pathological findings together, it can be said that instead of sepsis induced by infection, the neonate's life-threatening condition could be attributed to birth asphyxia/hypoxia; however, no documented record was available for the same.
+In our case the NLR was more in cases of mixed clinical picture while PLR was more in deranged liver functions presenting as neonatal jaundice. nRBCs were raised mostly in mixed picture of clinical symptoms followed by hypoxic sepsis.
+Compiling clinical and pathological findings together it can be said that instead of sepsis induced by infection the neonate's life-threatening condition could be attributed to birth asphyxia/hypoxia, however no documented record was available for the same.

 Our finding supports the current line of thought that increased nRBC production in the immediate neonatal state primarily reflects hypoxic injury (16).
-Much of the existing literature focuses on hypoxia's contribution to elevated EPO levels and, thus, nRBC counts.
+Much of the existing literature focuses on hypoxia's contribution to elevated EPO levels, and thus, NRBC counts.
 Several studies have shown that in cases of classic chronic intrauterine fetal stress, such as preeclampsia and intrauterine growth restriction (IUGR), fetal serum and amniotic fluid EPO levels are elevated (7-12).
-Such a relationship has led to the prevailing idea that the nRBC count in utero, as in the adult state, is mainly driven by hypoxia-triggered EPO release.
+Such a relationship has led to the prevailing idea that the NRBC count in utero, as in the adult state, is mainly driven by hypoxia-triggered EPO release.